-- Landscaped areas should be continuous from one lot to another and should use landscape materials that are compatible with adjacent lots, streets, drainage corridors, and landscape easements. - Landscape areas should be an integral part of the site stormwater management strategy, through rain gardens, bioswales and street planters and curb extensions. - The campus plan and individual building site plans should utilize the plant palettes of both: Landscaping with Native Plants (East Tennessee), Tennessee Department of Environment and Conservation; Site Design Guidelines, University of Tennessee, Knoxville (July, 2008).
+- Landscaped areas should be continuous from one lot to another and should use landscape materials that are compatible with adjacent lots, streets, drainage corridors, and landscape easements. - Landscape areas should be an integral part of the site stormwater management strategy, including vegetated swales and tree planting to support water quality and minimize runoff. - The campus plan and individual building site plans should utilize the plant palettes of both: Landscaping with Native Plants (East Tennessee), Tennessee Department of

+Environment and Conservation; Site Design Guidelines, University of Tennessee, Knoxville (July, 2008).